History & Large Events at the Stride Centre:

 The Portage Co-Op Walking Track wraps around the upper bowl of the Stride Credit Union Arena.
 In total the track is 210 metres in length and has two one metre wide lines.
 The track is great for walking, running and fitness workouts.

-The Rotary Grand Hall is located in the atrium of the Stride Place.
+The Portage Rotary Grand Hall is located in the atrium of the Stride Place.
 The Grand Hall features Champs Corner Concession, Portage Terriers Head Office, Keystone Sports, Stride Place Donor Wall and the Portage la Prairie Trophy Case.
 This space is great for registrations or small shows; it is also home to the Portage Farmers Market.

 PAST MAJOR EVENTS: